-Which aircrafts uses toilets
+Which aircraft uses toilets?

-Everybody knows that toilets are not only on the ground but you might not know they can even be on military planes.
+Everybody knows that toilets are not only on the ground, but you might not know they can even be on military planes.

 However, those mobility planes are far more capacious on the inside than their bomber counterparts, allowing for more comfortable latrine use.